PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 Beaverton City Hall Building
 12725 SW Millikan Way, Beaverton, OR 97005
-Take the elevator to the 3rd floor, to the double doors on the left.
+Take the elevator to the 3rd floor, to the double doors on the right, look for Training Center at Suite 390.

 **Parking:** Please park in the parking structure which is free and located right next to the City Hall.